Creating a smile that reflects who you truly are. That is the mission of Dr. Mitchell Pohl, an experienced cosmetic dentist in Boca Raton.

 Bite – Occlusion Issues

-Aside from the esthetic concerns, she had functional problems.
+Aside from the aesthetic concerns, she had functional problems.

 There was no anterior guidance or canine protection and her lower anterior incisors were extremely worn.
 Due to wear on the lower incisors, the teeth and bone had extruded coronally (upward).